Sociology PhDs on the Job Market

 Gemma’s research has appeared in Poetics and Qualitative Sociology, and has been supported by fellowships from Northwestern University and the American Association of University Women.
 Her most recent manuscript theorizes aesthetic judgments as a form of local knowledge.

 Evanston, IL 60208

 “Integration through Racialization: A Study of Symbolic Boundaries in the French Reception and Integration Contract"

 Areas of Interest:

-Race and Ethnicity, Immigration, Comparative and Historical Sociology, Cultural Sociology, and Sociology of Knowledge
+Race and Ethnicity, Immigration, Political Sociology, and Critical Race Theory.

 "Explaining Women's Parliamentary Representation: Political Institutions, Development Thresholds, and Gender Equality in National Politics"